Create a Form that Sends an Email to the Most Appropriate Department

 With Forms for Confluence, it is possible to create a form and define several destinations that your users can pick from when completing the form.
 This ensures that the users decide which department/team their email goes to and helps to reduce the amount of human processing required.
 Additionally, we only have to create and maintain a single form to capture the same information, this simplifies the process of updating an existing form.

-In this example, we will be creating a form used for customer enquiries, which captures general information from users and automatically sends the output mail to the appropriate team.
+In this example, we will be creating a form used for customer inquiries, which captures general information from users and automatically sends the output mail to the appropriate team.
 Such forms are often used for simple contact forms and can be generic, therefore it's preferable to use a single form that asks for largely general information from our respondents and a few pieces of specific information for our agents to act on.
 To create this form, we start with the Forms macro which sets the destination and acts as the wrapper for all the macro components that make up the form.
 The following macros are then added to the Forms macro: Input Field, Destination List, Text Area.

 - Configured Form ID (see Forms Administration for details on how to configure a Form ID), email address, or Confluence username